HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

 :::info

-Using variables in loops is not recommended since each iteration will add a node to the tape.
+Using variables in loops is not recommended since each iteration will add nodes to the tape.
 If the derivative of the operation is known ahead of time, it may be possible to avoid this problem by using custom operations.

 :::

 ## Second Order

+Second-order, reverse-mode autodiff can be performed using [Hessian tapes](https://github.com/HamletTanyavong/Mathematics.NET/blob/main/src/Mathematics.NET/AutoDiff/HessianTape.cs).

 ### Hessian Tapes

 The steps needed to perform second-order, reverse-mode autodiff is similar to the steps needed to perform the first-order case.
-This time, however, we have access to the following overloads and/or versions of [ReverseAccumulate](xref:Mathematics.NET.AutoDiff.HessianTape`1.ReverseAccumulate*):
+This time, however, we have access to the following overloads and/or versions of [ReverseAccumulate](https://github.com/HamletTanyavong/Mathematics.NET/blob/42cb7ec544baafeca6bd842dfb5ddd8634179593/src/Mathematics.NET/AutoDiff/HessianTape.cs#L165):

 ```csharp
 HessianTape<Complex> tape = new();